Natural Wonders of New Zealand

 pink and white terraces

 A wonder no more!
 The pink and white terraces were destroyed after the 1886 Mt Tarawera eruption.
 Tourists would visit this natural wonder to bathe in the silica formed basins holding hot spring water.
+Today, they are buried under Lake Rotomahana in the Waimangu Thermal Valley.

 Pancake Rocks and blowholes

 Want to see some rocks stacked like pancakes?
-Punakaiki Pancake Rocks were formed 30 million years ago from dead marine creatures and plants solidified together into layers.
+Punakaiki Pancake Rocks formed 30 million years ago from dead marine creatures and plants solidified together into layers.
 The rocks were lifted from the seabed by seismic action.
 Seawater, wind and rain have eroded the rocks to create crazy shapes, including blowholes.

 For more information, check out Paparoa National Park – Guide for Backpackers.

-Blue Pools at haast Pass
+Blue Pools at Haast Pass

 Glacier-fed rivers create vividly blue water.
 Rock flour sediment is picked up by the glacier as it retreats.
 When the glacier melts the sediment runs into rivers and lakes then absorbs and scatters the colours of sunlight.
 The blue pools are off the Haast Pass Highway between Haast and Wanaka in the South Island.